gardener/dependency-watchdog/doc/dependency-watchdog.md

 ### Out of scope

-DWD currently only scales dependent control plane components based on the result of internal and external probe to the shoot API server.
+* DWD currently only scales dependent control plane components based on the result of internal and external probe to the shoot API server.
 It is not the intent of this proposal to allow consumers to define custom probe endpoint(s) other than API server probes.
 If this generality is required then further changes can be taken up at a later point in time.
+* The current version of the document only details out the `Prober` part of DWD.
+This document will be enhanced with other function of DWD which has now been renamed to `Weeder` (previously known as `Endpoint`).

 ## Proposal